 I hope so.
 Cuz I’m going to explain it all.
 Right now.

-Way back when, I participated in a One Heart Choir concert at the Center for Spiritual Living Santa Rosa.
-I accompanied the One Heart Choir for six years.
-The experience transformed me as a musician – I bloomed and blossomed in the love of the choir and its director, Claire Victor.
+I recently participated in a One Heart Choir concert at the Center for Spiritual Living Santa Rosa.
+I’ve been an accompanist for the One Heart Choir for the past six years.
+The experience has transformed me as a musician – I’ve bloomed and blossomed in the love of the choir and its director, Claire Victor.

-Because of all that bloomin’ and blossomin’, I left my choir gig to pursue other activities.
-Like building OhMyGod Life with my wife Melissa.
+Because of all that bloomin’ and blossomin’, I’m now leaving my choir gig to pursue other activities.
+Like being a professional spiritual Goofball, speaking and rapping and doing my thang at various spiritual Centers with my wife Melissa.

-For my last concert with the One Heart Choir, Claire invited Melissa and I to do one of our spoken word songs.
-We chose a song called Peace, Presence, Power.
+For my last concert with the One Heart Choir, Claire invited Melissa and I to do one of our raps.
+We chose a brand-new one, called Peace, Presence, Power.

 In a good way.

-At that point, this particular song was still really new, and I’d never done it at my home Center before.
+This particular song is still really new, and I’d never done it at my home Center before.
 I was feeling apprehensive.
 Although there were hundreds of people in the audience, I managed to channel my apprehension into worrying about the reactions of two key people.

 The first was A-Person-I-Was-Sure-Wouldn’t-Like-It.